 February 7, 2020 - It’s a challenging time to be guiding a retailer.
 That’s probably an eternal truism, but it’s more appropriate than ever, with shrinking budgets, pressure from digital retailing, evolving customer expectations, and an explosion of (sometimes competing) technologies offering to change the customer experience and improve retail operations.

 The target isn’t just moving, it’s got caffeine jitters.
-But as the saying goes, another word for crisis is opportunity, and with the right strategy, you can leverage these challenges into success for you and the business – as long as you are able to effectively manage change.
+But as the saying goes, another word for crisis is opportunity.
+And with the right strategy, you can leverage these challenges into success for you and the business – as long as you are able to effectively manage change.

-The Internet of Things is a foundation has opened the floodgates on new technologies and use cases designed to improve retail operations.
+The Internet of Things has opened the floodgates on new technologies and use cases designed to improve retail operations.
 But it’s clear that your business can’t adopt all the technologies vying for your attention – from new analytics tools to smart shelves to beacons and tracking systems, there are more solutions than any budget can accommodate.

 Know the challenges